Dhavaltharkar/LGM-VIP-Data-Science/README.md

 # LGM-VIP-Data-Science

-These Repository consists of the all Machine Learning task given by LetsGrowMore
+These Repository consists of the all Data Science task given by LetsGrowMore